tensorflow/tfjs-website/docs-prerelease/size_optimized_bundles.md

 ### Inference only graph-models

-The primary use case we heard about from users related to this, and are supporting in this release is that of doing **inference with _TensorFlow.js graph models. _**If you are using a _TensorFlow.js layers model, _you can convert this to the graph-model format using the [tfjs-converter](https://www.npmjs.com/package/@tensorflow/tfjs-converter).
+The primary use case we heard about from users related to this, and are supporting in this release is that of doing **inference with _TensorFlow.js graph models_**.
+If you are using a _TensorFlow.js layers model_, you can convert this to the graph-model format using the [tfjs-converter](https://www.npmjs.com/package/@tensorflow/tfjs-converter).
 The graph model format is more efficient for the inference use case.

 ### Low level Tensor manipulation with tfjs-core